maciek01/usb-uart/README.md

 # usb-uart

-first prototype for usb->uart board with ftdi 232rl
+first prototype for usb->uart board with FTDI 232rl